centrifuge/pod/README.md

 ### Troubleshooting functional test setup

 One of the most-likely issues during your first run of the `./scripts/test_wrapper.sh` will be that your geth node has not yet synced (if run against rinkeby) or finished building the DAG (if running locally).
+This issue will likely show up with an error about gas limits.
+That's a misleading error by Truffle.
+Check on your DAG generation status via `docker logs geth-node -f`.
+If the DAG is still generating, wait.

 Another case (if you ran your geth node manually via `./scripts/docker/run.sh` - instead of using `./scripts/test_wrapper.sh` - make sure to run it with the `mine` parameter instead of `local`.
 Otherwise it will not mine new transactions.